Meet Frank from 'complicity city' by guy salvidge

-Set in modern day Perth, ‘City of Rubber Stamps’ by Guy Salvidge is a domestic noir centred around the death of Klara, a 38 year-old single Mum from Piara Waters.
-Klara’s best friend, Lesley, suspects foul play and with the help of Klara’s brother, Frank, and other key players, uncovers the darkest of deeds on her quest for justice.
+Set in modern day Perth, ‘Complicity City’ by Guy Salvidge is a domestic noir centred around the death of Klara, a 38 year-old single Mum from Piara Waters.
+Klara’s best friend, Lesley, suspects foul play and with the help of Klara’s brother, Frank and other key players, uncovers the darkest of deeds on her quest for justice.

 In a nutshell, who are you Frank, and what are you like?

 Frank: I like to think of myself as a simple man, but look under the hood and your mileage may vary.
 I drink too much and aren’t shy about getting behind the wheel after a few too many, but I always feel bad about it later.
 My sister Klara messed up my insides years ago and I haven’t been right since.
 I’m like your average bogan, with a twist of lemon.

 We first met you in the story, ‘Frank’, where you were portrayed as a drunken ruffian who performed shady deeds for a guy called Sando (Ian Sanderson).
 Is this still the case?

 Frank: Ruffian, yeah.
 I’m ruff.
 I work in a bottleshop, I hoon around in my car and the only books I ever read are those left in the toilet by my fiancee.
 I’d be quite content to sit around drinking myself into the ground if not for Klara’s friend Lesley, who has this foolish notion that someone pushed all those pills down Big Sis’ neck.